iterative/dvc.org/static/docs/command-reference/config.md

 - `cache.hdfs` - name of an
   [HDFS remote to use as external cache](/doc/user-guide/managing-external-data#hdfs).

-- `cache.azure` - name of an Azure remote to use as [external cache](/doc/user-guide/managing-external-data).
+- `cache.azure` - name of a Microsoft Azure Blob Storage remote to use as [external cache](/doc/user-guide/managing-external-data).

 ### state